Overview

 Andrea James | Director

 Andrea James is a Yorta Yorta/Gunaikurnai theatre-maker, playwright and director, and a graduate of the Victorian College of the Arts.
 Her work reflects her identity, sharing historical and contemporary stories of Aboriginal experiences within sharp theatrical language and form.
 Her acclaimed works include The Black Woman of Gippsland for Melbourne Theatre Company, Big Name, No Blankets with ILBIJERRI Theatre Company, and Sunshine Super Girl, based on the life of Evonne Goolagong Cawley.
-Andrea’s work has been presented across Australia and internationally, and she is currently Associate Artistic Director at Griffin Theatre.
+Andrea’s work has been presented across Australia and internationally, and she is currently the Artistic Director at ILBIJERRI.

 Gallery